Domain Transformer: Predicting Samples of Unseen, Future Domains: Evaluation

 \section{Evaluation}

-\emph{Architecture:} We provide an overview of DoTra.
-Code will be made available.
-We employed a simple classifier, e.g. a VGG-6 network consisting of 5 repetitions of CRBM (conv-relu-batchnorm-maxpool) layers followed by a dropout and linear layer.
-For the AE, the encoder consists of 5 conv-batchnorm-leakyrelu (CBL) layers, where the conv-layer used stride 2 and kernel width 4 and the leak was 0.05.
+We perform an ablation study to understand the benefits of DoTra compared to using a ``standard'', direct Cycle-GAN (StaCyc) to learn the transformer between domains directly.
+We also compare against multiple other methods that were designed with domain extrapolation in mind.\\ \textbf{Architecture:} We employed a simple classifier to assess predictive performance, e.g. a VGG-6 network consisting of 5 repetitions of CRBM (conv-relu-batchnorm-maxpool) layers followed by a dropout and linear layer.
+For the AE, the encoder comprises 5 conv-batchnorm-leakyrelu (CBL) layers, where the conv-layer used stride 2 and kernel width 4 and the leak was 0.05.
 The final layer was a linear layer.
-The decoder is analogous to the encoder but it replaces the conv layers with deconv layers for upsampling, ie. the layer sequence is DBL instead of CBL.
-For the cycle-GAN, the latent transformer, i.e. the generator of the cycle-GAN, and the discriminator both consist of two linear layers followed by batchnorm and leakyrelus with leak 0.2.
-For the domain transformer we first downsampled as for the AE but using only two CBL instead of five.
-Then, we used two conv layers followed by relu and batchnorm and finally two DBL layer sequences for upsampling as for decoders.
+The decoder is analogous to the encoder, but it replaces the conv layers with deconv layers for upsampling, i.e., the layer sequence is DBL instead of CBL.
+The Cycle-GAN's generator and discriminator, used to transform between latent spaces, both consist of two linear layers followed by batchnorm and leakyrelus with leak 0.05.
+For the domain transformer (DoTra) we used the architecture, which is based on a common repository for Cycle-GANs \footnote{\url{https://github.com/yunjey/mnist-svhn-transfer/} }.
+It is shown in Table \ref{tab:arch}.

-\emph{Data and Transformations:} Aligned with prior work, we evaluate on the \emph{MNIST} dataset.
-We scaled from 28x28 to 32x32.
-While prior work focuses on rotation, we also use zoom, splitting, and shifting.
-We assume that the domain transformation $F$ is either a 45 degree rotation, a zooming in at the center by 1.33 (and cropping to remain the original size), a vertical shift, i.e. translation, by 6 pixels, or a split in the middle by adding 6 pixels (and cropping).
+In particular, we use the same architecture for the generator of a ``standard'' Cycle-GAN (StaCyc) in our ablation study.
+Code is available at \url{https://github.com/JohnTailor/DoTra}.\\ \textbf{Data and Transformations:} Aligned with prior work, we evaluate on the \emph{MNIST} dataset and, additionally, the Fashion(-MNIST) dataset.
+We scaled both from 28x28 to 32x32.
+While prior work focuses on rotation, we also use zoom and splitting in the middle (\emph{SplitMid}).
+We assume that the unknown transformation $G^u$ is either a 45 degree rotation, zooming in at the center by 1.33 (and cropping to remain the original size), or a split in the middle by adding 6 pixels (and cropping).
 Examples are in Figure \ref{fig:Trans}.